Please note: Changes may occur rapidly. You may wish to contact facilities directly.

 Outdoor Recreation Center: Open Monday through Friday from 10 a.m. to 4 p.m.
 For equipment rentals, limit one customer in building at a time.
 Base picnic areas may be reserved for parties of 100 people or less.

-Patriot Golf Course: Open with strict guidelines.
-Open 7 a.m. to 4:30 p.m.
+Patriot Golf Course: Open with strict guidelines from 7 a.m. to 4:30 p.m.
 Last day before season closes is Nov.
 28.

 Pharmacy: The Hanscom Clinic Pharmacy hours of operation to 7:30 a.m. to 4:30 p.m.
 Monday through Friday.